-How to Create a Custom Shape in RISA
+How to Create a Custom Shape in RISA-3D

-A custom shape addition depends on if you want a code check for your section or you’re more interested in the analysis only and don’t require a code check.
+In addition to using RISASection, a custom shape can be added directly to RISA-3D.
+The type of shape you create depends on if you want a code check for your section or you’re more interested in the analysis only and don’t require a code check.
 The type of material and shape type is also a factor in how you create a custom shape.
 We will explore the available options below.

 Option 1: Code Check Desired

 Perhaps you have a built-up section including a wide flange with a channel.
 You would like a code check on the section based on the wide-flange.
-Open up your shape selection dialog box under the Hot Rolled tab by clicking on the red arrow in the Shape cell.
+Open up your shape selection dialog box from the Properties Panel and then choose Assign Shape Directly by clicking on the ellipsis button.